Nicolas-Ho/SQL-Mastery/README.md

 ***

-### 2.Display the 10 sports with the heaviest average weight of athletes.
+### Display the 10 sports with the heaviest average weight of athletes.

 ````sql
 SELECT